 4 – International sales team

-GoClozer allows you to outsource salesforce not only in your market, but also in the other countries that you are aiming for.
+Up in sales allows you to outsource salesforce not only in your market but also in the other countries that you are aiming for.

 You can choose the salesperson that will represent your company based on their profiles and previous experience.
-This service come in handy when one of your potential customers request a personal meeting but you are not in their country.
+This service comes in handy when one of your potential customers requests a personal meeting but you are not in their country.

 5 – International payments